Ålgård

-Ålgård (historic: Aalgaard) is the administrative centre of Gjesdal municipality in Rogaland county, Norway.
+Ålgård is the administrative centre of Gjesdal Municipality in Rogaland county, Norway.
 The village is located along the European route E39 highway, about 10 km southeast of the city of Sandnes in the Jæren district of the county.
 The village includes the neighborhoods of Ålgård, Bærland, Fiskebekk, Opstad and Solås.
 The large lake Edlandsvatnet lies on the south side of the village, emptying into the river Figgjoelva which runs northwest to Sandnes.

 Ålgård is mostly known for the Kongeparken amusement park, an old wool mill, and a local football team (Ålgård F.K.) playing in the Norwegian Second Division.
 The Old Ålgård Church (built in 1917) and the new Ålgård Church (built in 2015) are both located in the village.
 There is significant industries in Ålgård, primarily the wood, textile, and clothing industries.

 Population

-The 4.18 km2 village has a population (2019) of 9,277 and a population density of 2219 PD/km2.
-The village of Figgjo, located in neighboring Sandnes municipality sits directly adjacent to Ålgård, just over the municipal border.
+The village of Figgjo, located in neighboring Sandnes Municipality sits directly adjacent to Ålgård, just over the municipal border.
 Statistics Norway considers Ålgård/Figgjo to be one large urban area straddling two municipalities.
-Together, Ålgård/Figgjo has 11,335 residents.
+The 5.3 km2 village area has a population (2025) of and a population density of 2295 PD/km2.
+The village area in Sandnes Municipality has 2,290 residents and an area of 1.03 km2 while the area in Gjesdal Municipality has 9,874 residents and an area of 4.28 km2.